+2022 2021

-2022 £'000 2021 £'000
+£'000 £'000

 Change in the present value of the defined benefit obligation

 Opening defined benefit obligation - -

 Defined benefit obligation increased from business combination/transfer (113) -

 Actuarial gain arising from changes in financial assumptions 64 -

-Experience loss on plan liabilities (1)
+Experience loss on plan liabilities (1) -

 Closing defined benefit obligation (50)

 2022 2021

 £'000 £'000

 Change in fair value Plan assets

-Opening fair value plan assets - -
+Opening fair value Plan assets - -

-Increase in assets arising from business combination/transfer 18
+Increase in assets arising from business combination/transfer 18 -

-Closing fair value of plan assets 18
+Closing fair value of plan assets 18 -

 Analysis of the movement in the surplus/(deficit) during the year 2022 2021

-Analysis of the movement in the surplus (denen) during the year £'000 £'000
+£'000 £'000

-Pension surplus/(deficit) at 1 January - -
+Pension surplus/(deficit) at 1January - -

 Defined benefit obligation increased from business combination/transfer (113) -

 Increase in assets arising from business combination/transfer 18 -

-Re-measurement gain 63
+Re-measurement gain 63 -

 Pension deficit at 31 December (32)

 On 1st November 2022, as a result of 27 employees transferring into the Group upon the award of a new client contract, the Group assumed an obligation under both a defined benefit and a defined contribution retirement plan.
-The Group received £407,000 on 2nd February 2023 from the a client on the in transfer of employee contracts to the Group.
+The Group has received \notin 460,000 on 2nd February 2023 from the Bayer pension in transfer of employee contract.

-The client pension transferred £18,000 to plan assets and £113,000 to the defined benefit obligation.
+Bayer pension transferred £18,000 to the plan assets and £113,000 to the defined benefit obligation.

-During 2022 the group has no current service cost, past services cost or interest expense or income arising from the defined benefit plan.
+During 2022 the group have no current service cost, past services cost or interest expense or income arise from defined benefit plan.

-The Group had a net defined benefit obligation of £33,000 and a remeasurement gain of £63,000 recognised in the Statement of other comprehensive income.
+The Group had net defined benefit obligation of £33,000 and remeasurement gain of £63,000 recognised in the Statement of Other comprehensive income.